Hut Therapy

 Counselling, Psychotherapy & Supervision

-My general philosophy is 'trauma informed' and holistic.
-This means I am able to work with a wide variety of people and like to consider the whole person, including their emotional, physical and spiritual wellbeing.
+My practice is 'trauma informed' and holistic.
+This means I am able to consider the whole person, including their emotional, physical and spiritual wellbeing.
 I like to develop a good working relationship with clients and work in an open-ended way.
 This means I do not prescribe a set number of sessions.
 We always work together to see how long the therapy should last.
 I believe it is through developing a therapy relationship, where safety, confidentiality and trust are paramount that good therapeutic work can be done.
 I have particular interests in ongoing health conditions such as depression and anxiety, postnatal depression, chronic conditions and pain, unresolved trauma and relationship challenges.
 However sometimes people aren't sure what they want from life, therapy included, they just want to see if they can work it out by talking to someone outside their social circle.
 I welcome the 'not knowing', the sadness and the vulnerability.
 It is being with someone who really hears our thoughts, needs and troubles that we are able to work our way through distress and find some peace.

 My roots are in health.
 My first training was as a registered general nurse.
 Later I studied psychology and became an assistant psychologist in a mental health organisation.
 More recently I have been conducting health research and evaluation and also supporting health professionals to carry out their own research.
 Out of personal interest I have studied bodywork and lay herbalism.
 I have an interest in groups, particularly women’s circle.
 Previously I have run a postnatal support group, for women who have identified as having postnatal depression.
 This broad history gives me a holistic and broad understanding of how people manage their own health and wellbeing.